chestdb/chest/fibonacci_radix_tree.md

 ## Fibonacci radix tree

-So, how can implement something like that on scale?
+So, how can we implement something like that on scale?
 That's where the Fibonacci radix tree comes into play.
 Each node has a maximum key part length that is a Fibonacci number.
 A node with a maximum key part length of n is called n-node.